jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27z.md

 decades at least, the strain of uncongenial conditions and how well it functioned, when faced by demands that were outside of and hostile to the bourgeois interests.

 Also in another respect capitalist society in its meridian qualified well for the task of making democracy a success.
-It is easier for a class whose interests are best served by being left alone to practice democratic self-restraint than it Socialism and Democracy298 is for classes that naturally try to live on the state.
+It is easier for a class whose interests are best served by being left alone to practice democratic self-restraint than it is for classes that naturally try to live on the state.
 The bourgeois who is primarily absorbed in his private concerns is in general—as long as these concerns are not seriously threatened—much more likely to display tolerance of political differences and respect for opinions he does not share than any other type of human being.
 Moreover so long as bourgeois standards are dominant in a society this attitude will tend to spread to other classes as well.

 The English landed interest accepted the defeat of 1845 with relatively good grace; English labor fought for the removal of disabilities but until the beginning of the present century was slow to claim privileges.
 It is true that